corsairmarks/sharkanian_portraits_revisited/mod/README.md

 Have you seen the hulking menace of Silfae's "Animated Shark Portraits" mod?
 Do you wish that the gameplay elements were up-to-date so that you can play the Deep Tide as it was originally designed?
 Then this mod is for you!

 There are other mods which contain the same portraits, so why should you choose this one?
-Other mods don't include the prebuilt empire or custom system initializer, but this onme does!
+Other mods don't include the prebuilt empire or custom system initializer, but this one does!
 Please enjoy my translation of Silfae's custom empire into modern Stellaris.

 # Changes

 All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
 Updates include:

+* Update the namelist to account for all built-in army types, remove obsolete entries; Army names more lore-friendly
+* Remove alternate (blank) city graphics - mostly they were to try and get a static diplomacy backdrop but only worked for colonies with city size 4; set the `graphical_culture` to not define a cityset
+* Add a static room that combines the migratory flock room with the static backdrop image - this room is now used by the predefined empire by default
+* Simply female clothing selector toi eliminate duplicate blank choices
+* Update custom starting initializer for 3.0
+* Update prescripted empire for 3.0
+    * Now has Origin: Prosperous Unification
+    * Uses mammalian cities (the original fallback for this empire's graphical culture)
+    * Could already randomly spawn

 ## Compatibility